SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 👉 Save the file.

-At this point, the `storeEmbeddings` would run into an error if executed because the CAP-LLM-Plugin does not yet know what destination it should use for connecting against SAP generative AI Hub.
+At this point, the `storeEmbeddings` would run into an error if executed because the CAP-LLM-Plugin does not yet know what destination it should use for connecting against Generative AI Hub.
 In the next exercise, you will adapt the `cdsrc-private.json` to include CAP-LLM-Plugin specific configuration.

 ## Summary